 - 1 tablespoon icing sugar for dusting (optional)

-- Transfer one dough circle into prepared baking tray lined with baking paper.
+- Transfer the first dough circle into prepared baking tray lined with baking paper.
 This is your bottom layer.
 Spread 1 tablespoon of the raspberry jam (or your filling of choice) over the surface.
 Layer the remaining dough circles and filling on top.
 The top layer will not have any filling on it, only 3 of the 4 circles will be topped with filling.
 Use your hands to stretch the dough layers, in case if they loose their shape.

-- Next, using the pizza cutter or a sharp knife, cut 16 even strips (it's easier to slice it into 4, then each 4 in half, and each half into half again).
+- Place a small bowl or an upside down glass in a middle of your dough circle and make an indent.
+This is the centre of your star bread.
+Next, using the pizza cutter or a sharp knife, cut 16 even strips (it's easier to slice it into 4, then each 4 in half, and each half into half again).
 Using both hands, grab two strips of the dough and twist them twice away from each other (the other way will also work), then press the both ends together to make a point.
 Your star bread should have 8 points.

 - Cover the shaped bread with clingfilm or kitchen foil and allow it to rest for 20 minutes.
 Meanwhile, preheat the oven to 175 C (160 C fan).

 - Lightly brush the star bread with an egg wash and bake in the middle shelf of the oven for 20-25 minutes, or until golden brown on top.
 If it starts browning too much, cover it with some kitchen foil for the last 5-10 minutes of baking.

 - Remove from the oven and allow it to cool for 5 minutes.
 Dust with some icing sugar and enjoy while warm.

 Please note that all my recipes are developed and tested in metric grams.
 I recommend that you use digital scales for a more accurate results.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.